kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 the inverse problem to the convolution of a sharp image with a blur kernel.
 Thus the technique used for deblurring is called deconvolution.
-It can be distinguished into non-blind deconvolution for a known blur kernel and blind deconvolution for a unknown blur kernel.
+It can be distinguished into non-blind deconvolution for a known blur kernel and blind deconvolution for an unknown blur kernel.

 Non-Blind Deconvolution